-- Approximate values for allowable stresses for a common filament wound pipe for above ground use maybe 50 Mpa in hoop direction and 30 MPa in the axial direction.
+- Approximate values for allowable stresses for a common filament wound pipe for above-ground use may be 50 Mpa in the hoop direction and 30 MPa in the axial direction.

-- The high working temperature could reduce the allowable stress in GRP and consequently reduce the pressure class.
+- The high working temperature could reduce the allowable stress in the GRP pipe and consequently reduce the pressure class.

 - The Code (AWWA M45) generally considers a 40% of tolerance in the allowable stresses in case of transient surge pressure based on the increased strength of fiberglass pipes for rapid strain rates.